 The book argues that the greater enemy of both camps in ‘the gender wars’ is the religious conservative right and male violence: that this is what needs to be focused on.
 I completely agree.
 To some extent the gender wars are being encouraged to detract from this – it’s quite explicitly the agenda of right-wing politicians in many countries, including the UK.
 How can we reconnect resistance?

 I think that's a really interesting question for social justice movements at the moment.
 Having been involved in direct action and peace activism as well as campaigns specifically around the Criminal Justice Act, I now see the Police Crime Sentencing and Courts Bill coming, and the attacks on the right to protest; and whilst I know that we can protest and that there is resistance in the Kill The Bill movement and demonstrations, it does all feel quite fragmented.
 Over the years, the new Labour government as well as the Conservatives have taken away the structures that enabled people to do things differently and enabled them to protest and resist.
 It's harder now to claim unemployment benefit or welfare; it's harder to find short-term housing; because of CCTV everywhere it's harder to flypost; there's no such thing as short-term squatted housing any more; people are not able to set up communes and co-ops.
 The machinations of activism have been made more and more difficult or impossible against the backdrop of neoliberal brainwashing.
-That has really had an impact, and means that although we're seeing now a familiar 1980s /1990s-style attack from the government on people's freedoms, we're not seeing a 1980s-style uprising against it.
+That has really had an impact, and means that although we're seeing now a familiar 1980s /1990s-style attack from the government on people's freedoms, we're perhaps not seeing a 1980s-style uprising against it.
 Where are our massive poll tax riots, where is our mass resistance?
 The mechanics that enabled them have been taken away.

 However, what we've seen again during the pandemic was the rise of mutual aid movements and of community organizing.
 I think that attacks on the right to protest actually have facilitated this: the fact that protest was banned forced people into adopting 1980s-style DIY activism.
 During Covid I saw call-outs for demonstrations which would say ‘called by nobody, organize yourselves!
 Some of us will be meeting here at this point, do whatever you want!’.
 I recognized that DIY style from the 1990s, and people have been forced back into it by necessity through it becoming illegal to protest at all.
 All those the long-winded systems that people got used to were taken away -- getting a form, getting permission to have a road closure, getting permission to use a piece of public land, working with the police -- all that went out the window.
 Instead, we saw a more spontaneous kind of DIY activism; information would go around on social media -- ‘people are all gathering here to say that we're angry about this’ -- and then people would go down there, but as it wasn't organized by anybody nobody could be fined for doing so.
 I think that’s really interesting.
 I hope that the current attacks on the ways people can protest will force people into more DIY community ground-up resistance and organizing.